Updated: Aug 6

 Squat all the way down until the palms of your hands are firmly planted on the floor.

 Shifting your body weight forward shoot both feet back simultaneously.
-If you’ve followed the aforementioned teaching points correctly, you should be in the start of the press-up position.
+If you’ve followed the previous teaching points, you should be in the start position of the press-up position.
 This is half the burpee completed.

 To complete the movement push off the floor with your feet springing them back level with your hands.